 - 1 cup (200g) packed dark brown sugar

 - 1/2 cup (100g) granulated sugar

-- Preheat oven to 350F degrees.
+- Preheat oven to 350°F (177°C).
 Line 12-cup muffin pan with paper liners, plus a second pan with only 2 liners.
 Fill empty cups halfway with water to prevent the pan from warping.
 Set aside.

-- In a large bowl, whisk together the flour, baking powder, and salt.
+- Make the cupcakes: In a large bowl, whisk together the flour, baking powder, and salt.
 In a separate medium bowl, beat the butter and sugars together at medium-high speed until light and fluffy, 2–3 minutes.
 Add the eggs and vanilla.
 Beat until combined.
 Slowly mix in the dry ingredients until no flour remains, scraping down the sides of the bowl as needed.
 Slowly stir in the milk.
-Do not overmix the batter.
+Do not over-mix the batter.

 - Fill each cupcake liner only 1/2 way full with batter.
 Bake cupcakes for 22–23 minutes, or until a toothpick inserted in the center of the cupcake comes out clean.
 Let the cupcakes cool before frosting, about 1 hour.

-Cupcake recipe adapted from Cupcakes by Shelly Kaldunski.
+- Cupcake batter adapted from Cupcakes by Shelly Kaldunski